StepanVecera/projekt1/README.md

 ## Hardware description
 **joystick**

 Joystick is an input device.
 It consists of two potentiometers and a push button.
-The potentiometers indicate in whitch direction is the joystick being pushed. this device has five pins. three of whitch are inputs to Arduino, while the remaining two supply voltage and ground.
+The potentiometers indicate in whitch direction is the joystick being pushed. this device has five pins. three of whitch are inputs to Arduino, while the remaining two supply voltage (5 V) and ground.
 The graphic below shows the X and Y directions and also gives an indication of how the outputs will respond when the joystick is pushed in various directions.

 ![joystick](https://user-images.githubusercontent.com/99388270/205435527-94b1b353-9a05-48d7-9741-ecba4a571a7a.png)

+**Digilent PmodCLP LCD module**

+LCD is an electronic device which is used for display any ASCII text.
+Our screen size is 16x2 characters.
+This module has 18 pins.
+8 pins are used for data transfer.
+3 pins, whitch are internally conected,  supply voltage (5 V).
+3 pins supply ground.
+These are also internally conected.
+And last 4 pins are for Register select, R/W, R/W enable and optional back-light enable.